miloszwasacz/wall-projections/README.md

 # 2023-WallProjections

-A project with Bristol Muesuem, to create interactive replicas of muesuem exhibits using projectors.
+A project with Bristol Museum, to create interactive replicas of museum exhibits using projectors.

 ## Useful links